 That was the story that Thomas Owens told Edward Snow in 1952.
 But Owens did not understand why the confession had not been made public when Stephen Metcalf, the last of the men to die, passed away in 1950 at age 94.
 Snow talked to the relatives of the men.
 He learned that a fire at the home of Morris House destroyed the copy and negative of the confession and that all the documents in Tilden-Thurber’s safe were destroyed in the hurricane of 1938.
 All that remained was Owens’s copy.

 The story of Lizzie Borden’s shoplifting actually was published in the Providence Journal in 1897.
 The matter was settled privately and the warrant was never served.
 In his 1961 book Lizzie Borden: The Untold Story, Edward D. Radin proves that the confession was a forgery; the signature was traced from Lizzie’s will.
+Late in life she changed her name to Lizbeth, the name on her tombstone and her will.
+In 1897 she was still signing documents with her birth name, Lizzie.

 I don’t know what became of the confession or what Owens hoped to gain by it.
 As I learn more I will add to this post.